PPPDUD/yes_installer/README.md

 Intended for Ubuntu 25.04, and should work on all modern Ubuntu versions (including Ubuntu >= 25.10).

-You can install the dependencies for this script by running `sudo apt install pv curl`.
+You can install the dependencies for this script by running `sudo apt install curl`.

 ## Installing homemade_yes
 First, select the _Install homemade_yes_ option and press _Enter_.